chrisdone-archive/cron-daemon/README.md

    --pwd /opt/foo \
    -- some arguments # optional
 ```

+All arguments are optional apart from the program itself.
+But these
+arguments are good for making sure that within cron your program makes
+sense.

 The program will be started after one minute.
 Every minute, cron will
 run `cron-daemon` which will check whether the process is running.
 If